hiikezoe/web-ext-webpack-plugin/README.md

   Defaults to false.

+- `pref` (optional) - A dictionary to customize any Firefox preference without creating or modifying the profile.

 - `profileCreateIfMissing` (optional) - A boolean value indicating if the profile specified by `firefoxProfile` should be created if it does not exist.